TSA Regulations: Ditty Bags, Seabags & Carry On Luggage

 Our seabags also meet the latest requirements to be 'checkpoint friendly', which generally means you won't be required to remove a laptop computer for separate screening, unless the bag is well stuffed with other items that may block the X-ray screening equipment.

 As with most things, a little common sense goes a long way.
 TSA qualifications are mostly related to how the bag is packed, and how 'visible' the contents are to the X-ray screening equipment.
-In our opinion, standing in a long line to get to the checkpoint is actually the frustrating and stressful part... and whether or not a TSA agent decides to screen or re-screen the bag seems less important.

 Of course all TSA policies remain in effect including restrictions on sharp items, weapons, liquids, incendiary devices, etc. For security purposes, some of the TSA inspection protocols remain undisclosed to the public, while others are enforced only randomly.
 It's all part of the security business.
 Ultimately, the TSA maintains the right to inspect the contents of any carry-on bag, with or without providing a reason.

-Seabags which are to be "checked" for the baggage compartment are handled a little differently.
+Seabags which are to be checked for the baggage compartment are handled a little differently.
 The rules are easier, but the handling tends to be rough.
 So we recommend that your seabag's rope lanyard be adjusted all the way short (to prevent snagging on belts, etc.), the storm flap tucked over your gear before closing the bag, and then the copper slider to be drawn up all the way tight so the bag cannot open itself.
-As an added security measure, a nylon zip tie can be fitted next to the slider and cinched down tight.
+As an added precaution, a nylon zip tie can be fitted next to the slider and cinched down tight.

 What the TSA does (and doesn't) do: